In sickness and in health: The love story of a couple married for 72 years

 This did not stop Mr Phua from expressing his love for his wife: He would cook Hainanese chicken rice for her whenever he was back home.

-The chicken rice that he often cooked for her in their youth became one of the few memories she held on to as her dementia worsened.
+The chicken rice that he often cooked for her when they were younger became one of the few memories she held on to as her dementia worsened.

 But the couple were able to spend Mr Phua's final days together.
 The hospice's palliative care team arranged for her to be admitted to the hospice and converted a double room for them, allowing Mr Phua to continue caring for his wife.

+Mr Phua knew his wife's preferences, and made sure that the nurses were aware of her needs as well, reminding them to provide softer food for her and to ensure that she had her black handbag with her as it offers her a sense of security.

-When Mr Phua's condition took a turn for the worse and was bedridden, the elderly couple reversed roles as Madam Han became more involved in taking care of him.
+When Mr Phua's condition worsened and he was bedridden, the couple reversed roles as Madam Han became more involved in taking care of him.

 "She would pour water for him and help him with his meals.
 When he was running a fever, she would sit by his side on his bed, replacing the cool towel placed on his head to lower his temperature," the hospice spokesman said.

-The couple's only son and daughter-in-law, who are in their 70s, suffer from chronic illnesses, the hospice said.

-Mr Phua knew his wife's preferences, and made sure that the nurses were aware of her needs as well, reminding them to provide softer food for Madam Han and to ensure that she had her black handbag with her as it offers her a sense of security.

-On Jan 22, Mr Phua died peacefully in the hospice at age 93, with Madam Han, 92, at his bedside.
+On Jan 22, Mr Phua died peacefully in the hospice at age 93, with Madam Han at his bedside.

 His wife was his greatest concern, and before he died, he made sure that she would be well taken care of.